 Anyone with a feline friend knows that cats love to sleep!
 The proverb ‘cat nap’ says it all.
-As cute as it is when they choose your lap or bed to curl up on, it can be a little unsettling if your cat starts snoring.
-What does it mean when a cat snores?
-Should I be worried if my cat snores?
+As cute as it is when they choose your lap or bed to curl up on, it can be a little unsettling if your cat starts snoring there is nothing to be concerned about.
+However, you wonder … What does it mean when a cat snores?
+When should I be worried if my cat snores?
 Read on to find out all you need to know about snoring in cats!

 Do Cats Snore?

 Just like us, cats have two stages of sleep.
 REM (Rapid Eye Movement) sleep is when you or your furry friend will dream.
 Non-REM sleep has 3 stages, one of which is a deep sleep.
 This is when snoring tends to occur, as the soft tissues around the airways relax.
 To put it simply, snoring is the noise made by air moving past these relaxed tissues, causing them to vibrate.

 Why Does My Cat Snore?

 There are many reasons that your cat might snore.
 Some of them are harmless, whilst others require veterinary attention.
 So, what can cause a cat to snore?

 Should I Be Worried if My Cat Snores?